WaferMouse/SoC-Obsidian-templates/README.md

 For a guide on how to setup templates in Obsidian, see this link: https://facedragons.com/productivity/obsidian-templates-with-examples/

+Then download the templates from this repo and drag them into your templates folder in Obsidian.

 ## Daily note template

 Open the Command Palette (Ctrl-P on Windows, Cmd-P on Mac) and search for "today" to create a daily note for the day.